yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Once connected, open the Windows Explorer, check to make sure the **F:\\** Drive is present.

 3. Open the **Failover Cluster Manager** from the Start menu and select **Connect to cluster** on the right.
-Type **SQLClusterAG** and click **OK**.
+Type **SQLClusterAG** and select **OK**.
 Cluster manager will connect to the newly deployed Always-On Availability Group.
 Select **Nodes**, validate all nodes are online and Assigned Vote and Current Vote are listed as "1" for all nodes of the cluster.

     ![In Failover Cluster Manager, in the Nodes pane, two Nodes display: SQL0, SQL1.
 Their Assigned Votes and Current votes are all 1.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image76.png "Failover Cluster Manager")